If you’re like most writers, you want to turn your passion for writing into a real online business.

 - Add writer in your title: Use words like “Copywriter for Hire” or “Freelance Writer.”

-- Link to your writing website: Make sure to link to your freelance writing portfolio so potential clients can see your work.
+- Link to your website or blog: Make sure to link to your freelance writing portfolio, so potential clients can see your work.

 - Follow the job boards: Make sure to follow the five job boards above to maybe land a new gig.

 Check out my Twitter profile for some inspiration: